mahovo/pension-returns/pension-returns.md

 Monte Carlo simulations of portfolio index values (currency values).
 Statistics are given for the final state of all paths.
-Probability of down-and_out is calculated as the share of paths that reach 0 at some point.
+Probability of down-and-out is calculated as the share of paths that reach 0 at some point.
 All subsequent values for a path are set to 0, if the path reaches at any point.
 0 is defined as any value below a threshold.